nerdschoolbergen/introduction-to-javascript/warm-up/README.md

 * In the `scripts` folder, create a new file named `warmup.js`.
 * In `warmup.html`, add a script tag in the `<body>`.
 A script tag example: `<script src="path/to/.js/file"></script>`
-* In `warmup.js`, make a IFFE

 **Find the highest number**

-* Inside the IFFE, create a function named `findHighestNum` which takes no parameters.
+* Inside `warmup.js`, create a function named `findHighestNum` which takes no parameters.
 * This function will continuously prompt the user for a number and remember the highest number found until the user enters zero.
-Tip: probably need to convert the input _string_ to _number_
+Tip: probably need to convert the input _string_ to a _number_ of some kind
-* When zero is entered it should print the highest number to the screen.
+* When zero is entered, the loop should exit and it should print the highest number to the screen.

 **Count letters in text**

-* Inside the IFFE, create a function named `countLetters` which takes no parameters.
+* Inside `warmup.js`, create a function named `countLetters` which takes no parameters.
 * Go to http://www.lipsum.com/feed/html and copy a paragraph of dummy text from the page.
 It doesn't matter which one.
 * Inside the function, create a variable to hold the text.
 * Prompt the user for input, which should be a single letter.
 This value, if valid, should be given as parameter to the function you create next: